A Car Salesman Took Me for All I’m Worth. Now I Have a Terrible Dilemma.

 Dear Pay Dirt,

-Every document….except the actual title page.
+Every document … except the actual title page.
 The document that mattered.
-As we were at the table signing these documents we’re just being asked to review our names/spelling, and this slipped through.
-When we realized this, afterwards, I first reached out to the county and they said it was a simple deed correction from the title company, but when I asked the company for a correction I was told I signed this and it didn’t matter that it had been prepared improperly and that if I wanted to change it, I could pay the $450.
+As we were at the table signing these documents, we’re just being asked to review our names/spelling, and this slipped through.
+When we realized this, afterward, I first reached out to the county and they said it was a simple deed correction from the title company, but when I asked the company for a correction, I was told I signed this and it didn’t matter that it had been prepared improperly and that if I wanted to change it, I could pay the $450.

 —Can’t Stop Thinking About the One Page